MaksGin/Restauracja/README.md

    http://localhost:8000 to see application in action.

   By following these steps, you'll have the Restaurant App set up on your local machine, and you can start exploring its features and functionalities.

+### Conclusions

+When it comes to project translation, it is an important aspect and thanks to it you can reach more customers from all over the world, for larger projects than mine I would use translation in a database than in language files because it allows for greater dynamism and scalability.